Coolpeople3/PlaceCraft/README.md

 - add a limit to the distance at which we can place/remove blocks
 - make a healthbar and it depreaciates slowly with a smooth countdown (while zombie is touching remove healh by 1, wait 0.5 seconds, repeat) when a zombie is touching you.
 - add a animatino when the zombie hits you
+- make the world load in chunks to prevent lag